 The Origins of the Races

 It is said that all intelligent peoples of Bellaria share a common origin – an ancient strain of beings we now call goblins.
-Around 150,000 years ago, they roamed the plains, caves, and forests in solitary majesty.
-They were the world’s first people to develop language and tools.
+Around 600,000 years ago, they roamed the plains, caves, and forests in solitary majesty.
+They were the world’s first people to develop language, tools, and the first sparks of what would later be called magic.

 The Ancestral Tree of Bellaria